Hyziu-03/Isola.js/README.md

 A web development oriented multi purpose JavaScript library.
 Created by Szymon Hyziak.
 Read up on it here: <https://isolajs.web.app>

+> It was time for Isola.js from July 9th 2022 to March 20th 2023.
+> Now it is time for Isola.js 2.0!

 ## Read docs online

 Constantly maintained documentation is available in the library's repository.
 Direct link to npm will be added shortly.